bkavalar/Get_Clean_Data_Final/Codebook.md

 - imported_Test: data with combined data from X_Test, Y_Test, and Sub_Test
 - imported_Train: data with combined data from X_Train, Y_Train, and Sub_Train

-- filtered_Test: data with reduced columns for only 62 meansurements with subject number and activity columns
+- filtered_Test: data with reduced columns for only mean & std names along with subject number and activity columns
-- filtered_Train: data with reduced columns for only 62 meansurements with subject number and activity columns
+- filtered_Train: data with reduced columns for only mean & std names along with subject number and activity columns

 - mergedBodyData: data created by combining filtered_Test and filtered_Train data frames